 As a homeowner, it is recommended that you test every two years per the EPA testing recommendations.
 Radon levels can change over time, so a new test is recommended to always manage your exposure level.

 You should also test the radon level after a home has been recently mitigated to make sure the mitigation was successful.
-After that, the EPA recommends following that same two-year testing recommendation, as the levels can change over time the mitigation will need to be checked for performance.
+After that, the EPA recommends following that same two-year testing recommendation, as the levels can change over time the mitigation system can fail as it is built with mechanical parts.
+Regular testing within that EPA 2 year recommendation will be needed checked for performance of that system.

 What is a Good Radon Test?

 There is no good reading, rather the reading determines an action level, a reading level at which is recommended to mitigate radon.
-A high reading is a test that comes in at 4.0 pCi/L, this is the EPA action level.
+A high reading is a test that comes in at 4.0 pCi/L and up, this is the EPA action level.
 The EPA also has a recommendation that mitigation is considered for anything between 2.0 and 3.9 pCi/L.

 There is no safe number, and it is not possible to achieve a zero reading.
 Rather the goal is to reduce our risk of exposure by bringing the reading level as low as possible.
 This is achieved through mitigation.
 Every home can be mitigated, and our risk reduced with successful mitigation.